AlttiRi/vue-gh-pages-deploy-config/README.md

+## Vue.js GitHub Actions deploy config to GitHub Pages

-## Vue.js example GitHub Actions config for automatic builing and deploing of an application to GitHub Pages.
+Vue.js example config for automatic builing and deploing of an application to GitHub Pages with GitHub Actions.

 What you need to do: